Iron-chest/Deploying-WordPress-to-an-Amazon-EC2-Instance/README.md

 ### Step 1: Launch and configure an Amazon Linux or Red Hat Enterprise Linux Amazon EC2 instance

-a.
-Sign in into your AWS Console and Click on EC2
+1. Sign in into your AWS Console and Click on EC2

-b.
-Navigate to the EC2 Dashboard and Launch Instance
+2. Navigate to the EC2 Dashboard and Launch Instance

-c.
-Choose the Server Name.
+3. Choose the Server Name.
 ![Choosing the Server Name](./Images/server1.png)

-d.
-Choose the Amazon Machine Image.
+4. Choose the Amazon Machine Image.
 ![Choosing the Amazon Machine Image](./Images/server2.png)

-e.
-Choose the Instance type and KeyPair
+5. Choose the Instance type and KeyPair
 ![Choosing the Amazon Machine Image](./Images/server3.png)

-f.
-Configure the Network Settings
+6. Configure the Network Settings
 ![Choosing the Amazon Machine Image](./Images/server4.png)

-g.
-Configure Storage for the EC2 Instance
+7. Configure Storage for the EC2 Instance
 ![Choosing the Amazon Machine Image](./Images/server5.png)

-h.
-Then, Click on Launch Instance and the server should be running.
+8. Then, Click on Launch Instance and the server should be running.
 ![Choosing the Amazon Machine Image](./Images/server6.png)

 ### Step 2: Connecting to the EC2 Instance
-a.
-Click on your Public IPv4 address
+1. Click on your Public IPv4 address
-b.
-I would be using a ssh-client called Mobaxterm to access my EC2 Instance [Download Mobaxterm](https://mobaxterm.mobatek.net/download.html)
+2. I would be using a ssh-client called Mobaxterm to access my EC2 Instance [Download Mobaxterm](https://mobaxterm.mobatek.net/download.html)

-c.
-Login your EC2 Instance using:
+3. Login your EC2 Instance using:
 - Ip Address
 - Private Key (.pem)
 - Server Name (Ubuntu)